khmarbaise/site/blog/_posts/2011-08-11-maven-configuration-for-multipe-environments-ii.md

 post-type: blog
 ---
 Based on a comment on my
 [previous article](http://blog.soebes.de/index.php?/archives/340-Maven-Configuration-For-Multipe-Environments.html "previous article") i would like to show how to add dependencies to the generated artifacts depending on the environment.

 The most important problem is: How to get the different artifacts?
 If you have artifacts which are stored in a Maven Repository like Maven Central it is easy to get them.
-Just use the [Maven Dependency Plugin](http://maven.apache.org/plugins/maven-dependency-plugin/) to get the artifacts.
+Just use the [Maven Dependency Plugin][maven-dependency-pugin] to get the artifacts.
 This means you have to add the following to your pom file:

 {% highlight xml linenos %}
 <plugin>